Industry Expertise · June 14, 2024

 Support your systems with the right hardware

-No matter what software system you chose, the correct hardware will help you maximize its effectiveness.
+No matter what software system you choose, the correct hardware will help you maximize its effectiveness.
 First and foremost, you'll need computers to run the software.
 These can be desktop computers or laptops, but tablets and even smartphones can also work well.
 Devices with touchscreen capability may be the most intuitive and efficient for your employees to use.
-You'll need to set up a company wi-fi network, and if your employees need their devices in a warehouse environment, look for drop-resistant construction.
+You'll need to set up a company Wi-Fi network, and if your employees need their devices in a warehouse environment, look for drop-resistant construction.

-You might also consider investing in a bar code printer and one or more scanners, which are faster and more accurate than entering information by hand.
+You might also consider investing in a barcode printer and one or more scanners, which are faster and more accurate than entering information by hand.
 If you're a small manufacturer, a wireless, handheld scanner should do.
 You could also look at apps that turn smartphones into scanners.
-As for bar code printers, you'll likely want a thermal printer with the ability to print in batches and on demand.
+As for barcode printers, you'll likely want a thermal printer with the ability to print in batches and on demand.
 Look for one with 1-D and 2-D capabilities—2-D labels can hold more information and work easily with smartphone scanners.

 Finally, there are robotic storage and warehousing solutions that use small delivery stations to make warehouses more efficient.
 Although these are expensive, the investment may make sense depending on your needs.

 Investing in technology can increase convenience and ease of use for you and your employees.
-And by helping you work faster and more efficiently, the right inventory management solution can boost the bottom line.
+And by helping you work faster and more efficiently, the right inventory management solution can boost your bottom line.

 Insights